 The bark is smooth when young, almost yellowish-green, with numerous lenticels but becoming grayish-brown to bronze and scaly with some splits and cracks with age.

 Twigs are somewhat stout, reddish-brown with fine hair when young.
 Leaf scars are narrow but encircle half the circumference of the twig.
 Buds reddish-brown, hairy with long gray hair at the tips, not sticky.
 Terminal buds are larger, laterals more pointed and often curved toward the twig.

-The leaves are alternate and pinnately compound with an odd number of flat oblong to lanceolate leaflets, each 1-1/2 to 2-1/2 inches long and usually not more than 3/4 as wide, with a length to width ratio of usually less than 3 to 1 - 2.4 to 1 at least and at most 3.7 to 1, the entire leaf usually consisting of 11 to 17 leaflets.
+The leaves are alternate and pinnately compound with an odd number of flat oblong to lanceolate leaflets, each 1-1/2 to 2-1/2 inches long and usually not more than 3/4 as wide, with a length to width ratio of usually less than 3 to 1 - 2.4 to 1 at least and at most 3.7 to 1; the entire leaf usually consisting of 11 to 17 leaflets.
 These are sessile or with very short stalks.
-Leaflet tips are more rounded, acute to obtuse, that the other two species compared below.
+Leaflet tips are more rounded, acute to obtuse, than the other two species compared below.
 The margins of leaflets are serrate, but not all the way to the base, which is slightly asymmetrical, the underside much paler in color due to dense fine hair.
 The central rachis of the leaf is somewhat flattened giving angled edges.
 At the base of each leaf is a pair of green stipules with sharply toothed margins, these may drop away or persist on the leaf stem.
 Leaves turn yellow in the fall.

 The inflorescence is a flattened cluster (a corymb) of small white flowers, at the end of branches; the clusters can be 5+ inches wide.
 Stalks are hairy.